--Log into your account on www.pibetaphi.org (accounts will be set up within the first week of New Member Education) -Click on "How Do I..." button on upper right corner of screen, and scroll down to "Find Online Learning Center" -Scroll down and click on the big red button at the bottom that says "Click Here to Begin Your Online Training" -Click on and complete assigned course in the Online Learning Center Schedule of Events ( denotes Pi Beta Phi Ritual) Bid Day Dinner (Sunday, January 19th at 5pm) Tracie Dinh- Chapter President Pi Beta Phi Sorority House After signing their bids, the new members are invited to enjoy a meal at the Pi Beta Phi house to celebrate and get to meet each other.
-This event will help form new relationships between the new members and give the older members a chance to formally welcome the new members.
-Formal Pledging Ceremony (Monday, January 20th) Helen Flynn- Dir Fraternity Heritage Pi Beta Phi Sorority House A formal pledging ceremony must take place in the chapter house within 72 hours of Bid Day and is a formal Pi Beta Phi ritual.
+-Log into your account on www.pibetaphi.org (accounts will be set up within the first week of New Member Education) -Click on "How Do I..." button on upper right corner of screen, and scroll down to "Find Online Learning Center" -Scroll down and click on the big red button at the bottom that says "Click Here to Begin Your Online Training" -Click on and complete assigned course in the Online Learning Center Schedule of Events (\ denotes Pi Beta Phi Ritual) Bid Day Dinner (Sunday, January 21st at 5:30pm) Maggie Sena- Chapter President Pi Beta Phi Sorority House After signing their bids, the new members are invited to enjoy a meal at the Pi Beta Phi house to celebrate and get to meet each other.
+This event will help form new relationships between the new members and give the older members a chance to formally welcome the new members. \Formal Pledging Ceremony (Monday, January 22nd) Ava Sawyer- Director Fraternity Heritage Pi Beta Phi Sorority House A formal pledging ceremony must take place in the chapter house within 72 hours of Bid Day and is a formal Pi Beta Phi ritual.
 After the ceremony takes place, we will hold a Cookie Shine (one of our most fun traditions) where we will pass around chocolate chip cookies and ask new members what they are most excited about in regards to joining Pi Phi, and ask current members to share what their favorite Pi Phi memory is.
 This will be followed by the introduction of new members to their Beta Buddies (a member of the sophomore member class) and Guardian Angels (either a member of the junior or senior member class) who will serve as temporary mentors to the new members until permanent mentors/ big sisters are revealed during week 4.
-New Member Experience Introduction (Tuesday, January 21st from 4-6:30) Janelle Laros - Director New Member Experience Pi Beta Phi Sorority House New Members will be with other chapters and informed about the new member process.
+New Member Experience Introduction (Monday, January 22nd) Allison Bronson Director New Member Experience Pi Beta Phi Sorority House New Members will be informed about the new member process.
 Here, they will learn more about what to expect during their new member education.
 This will take place from 4-6:30, in NM ritual.
-New Member Retreat (January 27th 5pm-9pm) Janelle Laros-Director New Member Experience--Canceled Pi Beta Phi Sorority House This retreat is a chance for older sisters and the new members to learn more about each other.
+New Member Retreat (January 27th 5pm-9pm) Allison Bronson Director New Member Experience Pi Beta Phi Sorority House This retreat is a chance for older sisters and the new members to learn more about each other.
 It is a very special tradition that involves sharing stories, as well as things that are most important in their lives.
 This part of the event will go from 5pm and will end no later than 9pm.
 Afterwards, new members will be invited to a movie marathon night and be able to spend the night in the chapter house.
 The retreat helps sisters to develop "Collaborative Connections" and allows the girls another chance to all be together and further progress their relationships with others.
 Agenda: